BayanKhalil/taskmaster/README.md

 Using the amplify add api command, create a Task resource that replicates our existing Task schema.
 Update all references to the Task data to instead use AWS Amplify to access your data in DynamoDB instead of in Room Then refactor the pages

+* i started the code with saed jabali